You are here

 - The Datil-Mogollon region of New Mexico is one of the largest concentrations of supervolcanoes (large calderas).
 These are more eroded than the Valles Caldera, but they are in the same state of exposure as the San Juan Mountains of Colorado, another collection of mid-Tertiary calderas.
 You would have to go to the Sierra Madre of Mexico, the Valley of Ten Thousand Smokes in Alaska, or even Armenia to see something similar.

 One of the three large mid-crustal active magma bodies in the continent occurs near Socorro, New Mexico .
 (The other occurrences are Long Valley, California and Yellowstone, Wyoming.)
 Oddly, the Socorro area is one of the few areas where there is a dearth of young volcanoes, so perhaps the rift is working on filling out its volcano landscaping.

-The collection of volcanoes in New Mexico is impressive.
-In most parts of the world people are so far removed from any volcano that they must travel many days or fly in and out at great cost.
-In New Mexico, you can get up in the morning, eat breakfast at the kitchen table, put on your field clothes, and be standing on a world-class example of some volcanic feature by early morning; or you need only look out the window to see at least one of those world-class examples on the horizon; or in only a few minutes you can go stand on one of the best young examples of a fissure eruption (Albuquerque Volcanoes), a cluster of maar craters (Potrillo), or the largest young caldera in the world (Valles Caldera).
+Throughout the world most people are so far removed from any volcano that they must travel many days or fly in and out at great cost.
+In New Mexico, you can get up in the morning, eat breakfast at the kitchen table, put on your field clothes, and be standing on a world-class example of some volcanic feature by early morning; or you need only look out the window to see at least one of those world-class examples on the horizon; or in only a few minutes you can go stand on one of the best young examples of a fissure eruption (Albuquerque Volcanoes), a cluster of maar craters (Potrillo), or one of the largest young calderas of the supereruption-type in the world (Valles Caldera).

 The climate of New Mexico favors preservation of volcanologic features.
-Whereas most other volcanic areas on the continent are extensively "water-damaged," New Mexico is a giant air-conditioned museum of volcanic phenomena preservation.
+Whereas most of the volcanic areas on the continent are extensively "water-damaged," New Mexico is a giant air-conditioned museum of volcanic phenomena preservation.
 Even those volcanoes that are eroded are really only deeply cut, not weathered, and the surface features are still intact for examination.
 In New Mexico you may truly walk through the interior of many volcanoes and still examine their relatively uneroded surface features.